epimethix/bettergooglefonts/README.md

 # Roadmap
 ## Bugish
-* Axes to not trigger filter when added
+* questionnaire based on font name (and not directory)

 ## Reasonable TODOs
-* Questionaire: Initialize localstorage from classification.json. could be even done automatically for keys that exist only locally or in .json.
 * Questionaire: Characterizations for Serif fonts
 * Checkbox to in- or exclude fonts without the respective axis availabe
 * Map standard axis to discrete values (e.g. weight, width, slant/ italic angle)
 * Detailview of font with something like this [https://www.axis-praxis.org/specimens/__DEFAULT__] -> Quickwin: Link to google fonts for now
-* Custom specimen text
+* Custom specimen text -> Sofar only Ascii letters possible (due to subset woff) -> load ttf from github raw?
 * Grid/List view
 * Size / Width/ Weight Waterfall